Realistic Water Texture Photoshop Tutorial

 Set the blend mode of this gradient to Soft Light, opacity 50%.

-For the final touches, select the Water Surface layer and the Water Texture layer and go to Edit>Transform>Perspective.
+Let's adjust the perspective for our water texture in Photoshop.
+For the final perspective touches, select the Water Surface layer and the Water Texture layer and go to Edit>Transform>Perspective.

-So, here is the final result for our realistic water texture made from scratch in Photoshop.
+So, here is the final result for our realistic water Photoshop texture made from scratch.
 Hope you enjoyed reading our new tutorial.
-If you are interested you can download already made water textures for free.
+Check out our huge collection of already made water textures for free.